 Step 2: Pricing

-In the case of listing for sale by the owner in QLD, it is illegal to misrepresent the property’s sale price.
+In the case of listing for sale by owner in QLD, it is illegal to misrepresent the property’s sale price.
 The selling price cannot be less than that quoted by the agent or the minimum amount you would accept.
 To research your price, you can:

-You can look for comparable sold properties and on sale properties online
+Look for comparable sold properties and on sale properties online

 Get a valuation from an independent property valuer

 Ask for a property valuation estimate or range from real estate agents.

 The third step would be inspections.
 You will probably need to allow purchasers to review the property through open homes or private assessments once the property is advertised.
 Potential purchasers may therefore request a copy of the contract of sale.